 - Omega-3 improves your adrenal functions and normalizes cortisol levels in your body.
 The supplement is also vital for heart and eye health, helps fight anxiety and depression, and offers anti-inflammatory effects.

 Hormone imbalance is a common issue amongst women and men today.
 It's caused by a variety of conditions, some of which come naturally due to aging and puberty, while others result from health conditions or unhealthy lifestyle patterns.
-What’s important when dealing with hormone imbalance, is recognizing the symptoms, figuring out the root of the issue, and then taking the necessary remedies to ease the signs and possibly even eliminate the imbalance altogether.
+What’s important when dealing with hormone imbalance, is recognizing the symptoms, figuring out the root of the issue, and then taking the necessary remedies to ease the hormone balance signs and possibly even eliminate the imbalance altogether.